Graham Phillips (blogger): 2014–2021

 In early 2015, Phillips was added to the Ukrainian Myrotvorets site, which lists so-called 'enemies of Ukraine', and encourages action against them.
-Back in the UK in Spring 2015, Phillips organised a fundraising event to raise humanitarian aid for Donbass.
-The Daily Beast accused Phillips of fighting with a heckler in crowd who had shouted that Givi was a 'murderer'.
-Phillips confronted the man, and ejected him from the venue with force, telling the Daily Beast: "I shoved him.
-If he'd hit me, I would definitely have put one on his chin."
-Responding to criticism of his Donbass charity event blurring journalistic lines, Phillips responded "I think within the scope of journalist you can do some good."
+Back in the UK in Spring 2015, Phillips organised a fundraising event to raise humanitarian aid for Donbas.
+The Daily Beast accused Phillips of forcefully ejecting a heckler in crowd who had shouted that Givi was a 'murderer'.
+Responding to criticism of his Donbas charity event blurring journalistic lines, Phillips responded "I think within the scope of journalist you can do some good."
 Phillips at this time declared that his future would be as a 'completely crowdfunded, independent journalist', doing reportage only for his YouTube channel going forward.
-Also in April 2015, Phillips attempted to storm into the Museum of Stepan Bandera in London, shouting that it was a 'Nazi collaborator museum'.
-He was escorted from the premises by the police.
-Later in 2015 Phillips was back in Donbas, and Inverse published an article based on his work, namely his drone footage from the destroyed city of Pervomaisk in Donbas.
-Phillips stated that drone footage allowed people to witness war at a 'visceral' level, and that 'the destruction of Pervomaisk was a result of shelling by Ukrainian forces'.
+Also in April 2015, Phillips attempted to storm into the Museum of Stepan Bandera in London, shouting that it was a "Nazi collaborator museum"; he was escorted from the premises by the police.
+In mid-2015 Phillips also reportedly succeeded in producing Royal Mail stamps featuring Donbass militia commanders Givi and Motorola.
+Later in 2015 Phillips was back in Donbas, and Inverse published an article based on his work, namely his drone footage from the destroyed city of Pervomaisk, Luhansk Oblast; Phillips stated that drone footage allowed people to witness war at a 'visceral' level, and that 'the destruction of Pervomaisk was a result of shelling by Ukrainian forces'.

 In March 2016, Phillips released a film called Aramis, about the life of a Donbas militant he had known, who was killed in action.
 The premiere was held in Saint Petersburg.
-Phillips then made a film about celebrations of Victory Day in Russian-occupied Crimea.
 On 16 March 2016, Phillips was detained in Riga, Latvia, for disrupting the Remembrance Day of the Latvian Legionnaires events, shouting that they were 'glorifying fascists', and resisting police orders, after which he was deported to Russia and banned from re-entering Latvia for three years.
 Latvia's Interior Minister, Rihards Kozlovskis blasted Phillips for his “provocation” in the Latvian capital.
-In May 2016, while filming at Taigan (safari park), Phillips was attacked by a lion, however he laughed the incident off.
+Deported from Latvia into Russia, Phillips headed to Crimea and in May 2016, Phillips was awarded a medal and certificate of official gratitude for his work from the city of Yalta.
+Then mayor of Yalta Andrey Rostenko praised Phillips for the 'objective information' he showed from Crimea.
+Also in May, Phillips presented his film about Victory Day celebrations in Russian-occupied Crimea that year.
+Later in May 2016, while filming at Taigan (safari park), Phillips was attacked by a lion, however he laughed the incident off.
+Phillips was also filmed kissing a Russian bear at the safari park.